 These forms will ask questions about a student's family size and parent and student income and assets.
 The application includes detailed instructions for each question.
 The priority application deadline dates for all required financial aid information and forms are listed in the section entitled Admission and Financial Aid Calendar.
-Students whose files become complete after the priority deadline will be reviewed for aid as funds are available.
+Students whose files become complete after the priority deadline will be reviewed for aid on a rolling basis and as funds are available.